Down Dog

 Yoga flow made just for you and your body

-This solution not only aligns with existing back-end system but also dedicates and emphasizes the importance of taking care of users’ body before they realize.
+This solution not only aligns with the existing back-end system but also emphasizes the importance of taking care of users’ bodies before they realize it.

 Did the new experience actually feel safer and personal to users?